Hey!

 I’m a New Yorker, originally from Minnesota, with an 11-year interlude on the central coast of California.

-I owned a group dietitian practice, Not Your Average Nutritionist, in CA for 10 years, and am the author of 3 books, including my highly-regarded first book, Permission To Eat: A practical guide to working yourself out of an eating disorder during college, while celebrating the awesomeness that is you!
-I am now a eating disorder therapeutic consultant – being the matchmaker for clients and the treatment centers that best fit their needs.
-My mission is to help people recover from eating disorders and get back to finding their passion in life.
-I especially love working with college students and theatre people.
+I owned a group dietitian practice, Not Your Average Nutritionist, in CA for 10 years, and am the author/co-author of 4 books, including my highly-regarded first book, Permission To Eat: A practical guide to working yourself out of an eating disorder during college, while celebrating the awesomeness that is you!

 My professional background: I am a “Certified Eating Disorders Specialist – Consultant” from the international association of eating disorder professionals, and have both bachelor’s and master’s degrees in Nutrition Science.
 I have been an eating disorder Registered Dietitian since 2012.
 I also have a minor in Leadership, but started as a musical theatre minor before switching schools.